Bhadravati, Karnataka: Location

-Bhadravati is at an altitude of 597 m above sea level.
+Bhadravati is at an elevation of 597 m above sea level.

 The Bhadra River flows from the Bhadra Wildlife Sanctuary through the Bhadravathi city, there are many mugger crocodile(Vulnerable) species present in the river Bhadra.

 Bhadravati lies between Western Ghats (Malnad) and AreMalenad region.

 The Bhadravati Taluk has a total area of 675.08 km2, a population of 338,611, and a population density of 501.56 PD/sqkm.
 The taluk borders five other taluks, the Shimoga Taluk to the west, the Honnali Taluk to the north, the Channagiri Taluk to the east, the Tarikere Taluk to the south-east, and the Narasimharajapura Taluk to the south-west.

 Climate

 The average temperature in the summer is between 25 °C and 37 °C. The average winter temperature is between 20 °C and 30 °C. The annual precipitation in the city is around 950 mm.

 Regional

 There are 5 hobli headquarters in Bhadravathi: